meh/nokku/README.md

 Paranoid
 --------
-If you're very paranoid and do not mind waiting longer you can enable this mode which uses ephemeral-static ECDH to generate a (much bigger) nonce, to then proceed with the normal flow.
+If you're very paranoid and do not mind waiting longer, you can enable this mode, which uses ephemeral-static ECDH to generate a (much bigger) nonce, to then proceed with the normal flow.

 Paranoid mode always enable at least one round of padding.